Chapter 7.2.2 Public transport

 Behaviour change

 Any attempt to meet our climate change goals must involve bold action to reduce private car use and drastically increase the number of journeys taken by public transport.
-It must also be recognised that over seventy percent of public transport journeys are made by bus, and that buses are an especially vital form of travel for those living in low-income areas.
+It must also be recognised that over seventy-five percent of public transport journeys are made by bus, and that buses are an especially vital form of travel for those living in low-income areas.

 As well as reducing carbon emissions, free bus travel has benefits for other policy areas.
-It supports increased access to job and educational opportunities, boosts the local economy through more expendable household income, and tackles isolation and loneliness leading to better mental health outcomes.173 For people living on low incomes, who rely heavily on bus services,174 these things can be harder won, and they stand to gain significantly from making our transport system more equitable as well as greener.
+It supports increased access to job and educational opportunities, boosts the local economy through more expendable household income, and tackles isolation and loneliness leading to better mental health outcomes.
+For people living on low incomes, who rely heavily on bus services, these things can be harder won, and they stand to gain significantly from making our transport system more equitable as well as greener.
 In terms of wider government goals, free public transport will work towards reaching the child poverty targets.

 An equitable transport system would tackle inequality.
 The gendered division of household labour and caring responsibilities means that women make more encumbered care-related journeys that may require multiple stops.
-Yet men are more likely to have a driving licence and less likely to live in a house without a car.175 A more gender-just transport system would move away from design around a default white, able-bodied, middle class male user, which can exacerbate inequality.
+Yet men are more likely to have a driving licence and less likely to live in a house without a car.
+A more gender-just transport system would move away from design around a default white, able-bodied, middle class male user, which can exacerbate inequality.
 Instead, it should enable a diversity of journeys, including care-related trips which are disproportionately taken by women using buses.

 This of course must be coupled with tackling availability and accessibility, particularly in rural communities.
 A key principle would be to make sure of a quality service for the user, with the frequency and comprehensive coverage of the system maintained and improved compared to today.